Nutanvamsi-007/UI-API-DataCompareTests/README.md

 ###   Executing from Java IDE

-Import as a Maven Project into the IDE of your choice and RunAs Junit5 Test
+Import as a Maven Project into the IDE of your choice and:
+  * RunAs Junit5 Test
+  * Run 'mvn clean test' or 'mvnw clean test' (mvnw should be preferred)

 ## Accessing Allure Reports after Test Execution